schadha17/schadha17/README.md

 - Creating web exploits (brute forcers, OWASP vulnerabilities) and low level exploits (rootkits) for Computer Security Course at Carleton University

 # 🎯 What I am focusing on
-I want to work closely with products that help deliver business value to the customer.
+I am looking for full-stack opportunities.
 I have experience with software from the OS level to the Application Layer.
-I aim to use my knowledge to work on products that solve the needs of a customer.
+I aim to use my knowledge to develop back-end infrastructure and front-end application to deliver business values.

 # 💻 How to reach me
 I you have an exciting opportunity or if you want to collaborate with me on a project, please email me at siddharth17499@gmail.com